-Some of the initial SDN controllers had their southbound APIs tightly bound to OpenFlow, But as we can see from the diagram, besides openflow, many other southbound protocols that are available in today’s market are also supported.
+Some of the initial SDN controllers had their southbound APIs tightly bound to OpenFlow, but as we can see from the diagram, besides openflow, many other southbound protocols that are available in today’s market are also supported.
 Examples are NETCONF, OVSDB, SNMP, BGP, etc. Support of these protocols are done in a modular method in the form of different plugins, which are linked dynamically to a central component named "Service Abstraction Layer (SAL)".
 SAL does translations between the SDN application and the underlaying network equipments. for instance, when it receives a service request from a SDN application, typically via high level API calls (northbound), it understands the API call and translates the request to a language that the underlying network equipments can also understand.
 That language is one of the southbound protocols.

-While this "translation" is transparent to the SDN application, ODL itself needs to know all the details about how to talk to each one of the network devices it supports, their features, capabilities etc. a topology manager module in OLD manages this type of information.
-What topology manager does is to collect topology related information from various modules and protocols, such as ARP, host tracker, device manager, switch manager, OpenFlow, etc, and based on these info, it visualize the network topology by drawing a diagram dynamically, all the managed devices and how they are connected together will be showed in it.
+While this "translation" is transparent to the SDN application, ODL itself needs to know all the details about how to talk to each one of the network devices it supports, their features, capabilities etc. A “topology manager” module in ODL manages this type of information.
+It collects topology related information from various modules and protocols, such as ARP, host tracker, device manager, switch manager, OpenFlow, etc, and based on this information, it visualizes the network topology by drawing a diagram dynamically.
+It shows all the managed devices and how they are connected together.

-ODL topology.
+ODL topology